Vogelmensch/scanner/paper/main.typ

 - Line and page breaks: Sometimes Typst may break lines or pages in awkward places such as between a heading and the following paragraph, or in the middle of a code block or figure.
 These situations often require manual adjustment sometimes by rewriting text to fit appropriate space.
 Do not us commands like `#pagebreak()` and `#colbreak()` lightly.
 // Without a colbreak() Typst will not split the bullet list (atm we do not know why).
 So we have to split it manually.
+// The following colbreak tutorial depends on the layout with the fonts
+// #let mainFont = "Linux Libertine O"
+// #let sfFont = "Linux Biolinum O"
+// As the fonts have changed, the layout has changed and the  breaks happen at different points.
 // This is already a very suboptimal split because the whitespace after this item is clearly visible.
 // #colbreak()

 - Overflowing elements: Figures, tables, and code listings that extend into the margins or off the page are unacceptable.